 We all love to hear about the overnight success story, but the truth is that an overnight success is usually preceded by years of hard work and struggle.
 Years that are WORTH IT.

-So know that every little bit helps.
+Know that every little bit helps.

 Once YOU start seeing progress — even if it’s just a little bit of progress — you’ll want to go further.
 It’s kind of like when you finally lose that first 5 pounds.
 It feels good, and so you keep at it.